abjaiyad/Fibonacci-Series-Generator/README.md

 ## Author

-This project was created by abjaiyad.
+This project was created by Amad Bin Jaiyad.

 ## License